jupyter/extension-builder/README.md

 });
 ```

-In this case the builder script will create the following files:
+In this case the builder script will create the following files in the build
+directory:

 ```
 build/my-cool-extension.js
 build/my-cool-extension.js.manifest
 ```

-Other extensions may produce other files in the build directory
+Other extensions may produce additional files in the build directory
 depending on the complexity of extension.
-The two files above
+The two files above,
+my-cool-extension.js and my-cool-extension.js.manifest,
-are used by JupyterLab server to determine the entry point file(s) and
+are used by the JupyterLab server to determine the entry point file(s) and
 entry point module(s) for the extension.
-The extension must also be
-registered using `jupyter labextension` in order to be added to the
+The extension must also be registered, using the command `jupyter labextension`, in order to be added to
-application.
+the JupyterLab application.

 The bundles are created using Webpack, where the modules produced
 by Webpack are modified to use the JupyterLab custom module registration